Economics Interactive Tutorial September 19, 2010 (Instructions)

 Moving Along the Demand Graph versus Shifts in the Demand Graph

-Statements like "Demand went up" or "Demand will go down" are ambiguous.
-They can mean a movement along the demand graph, as price changes.
-Or, they can mean a shift of the whole demand graph.
+In general parlance, statements like "Demand went up" or "Demand will go down" are ambiguous.
+They can mean a movement along the demand graph, as price changes, or they can mean a shift of the whole demand graph.

-As the AIDS epidemic spread, sales of rubber gloves skyrocketed.
+As HIV-AIDS spread, sales of rubber gloves skyrocketed.

 A wellness clinic hires a handsome receptionist.
 More patients come.

-You cut your price on physical examinations.
+You cut your price on routine physical examinations.
 More patients come.

-You double what you charge patients in your hospital emergency room.
-It makes a little difference in patients per day.
+You double what you charge for an organ transplant.
+It makes little difference in patients per year.

 SUMMARY